 This is the highest point in the Blackdown Hills and from here you can see spectacular views across the Vale of Taunton.
 On a clear day you can see all the way to Wales!

-Staple Hill is part of the Forestry Commission woodlands and one of the points on the Staple Fitzpaine Herepath.
+Staple Hill is part of Forestry England’s woodlands and one of the points on the Staple Fitzpaine Herepath.

 The Easy Access Trail is a loop walk of 800m, starting from the car parking area and taking in two viewpoints.
 The trail has been designed and built to national ‘all ability’ access standards and is suitable for disabled access, so it is easy for everyone to use.